NIFTy-PPL/JAXbind/paper/paper.md

     )
 ```

-We have defined all ingredients necessary to register a JAX primitive for our function $f$ using the `jax_op` package.
+We have now defined all ingredients necessary to register a JAX primitive for our function $f$ using the `jax_op` package.

 ```python
 import jax_linop #FIXME